aman-moh/korf-highlight-maker/README.md

     *   Download and install FFmpeg from the official website: [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html).
 Follow the installation instructions specific to your operating system (Windows, macOS, Linux).
     *   **Verification:** After installation, open your terminal or command prompt and type `ffmpeg -version`.
 If it's installed correctly and in the PATH, you should see version information.
     *   **Alternative Path:** If you install FFmpeg in a non-standard location or prefer not to add it to your system PATH, you can specify the path to the `ffmpeg` executable directly using the `--ffmpeg-path` argument when running the script (see Usage section).
+4.  **Google Gemini API Key (Optional but Recommended):**
+    *   The script can use the Google Gemini API to automatically standardize the format of the YouTube video description before parsing timestamps.
+This significantly improves the reliability of timestamp extraction, especially for descriptions with inconsistent formatting.
+    *   To use this feature, you need an API key from Google AI Studio: [https://aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey).
+    *   You will need to add this key directly into the `highlight_maker.py` script (see Setup section).

 ## Setup